Kate Leigh: James Leigh

 Leigh married James Ernest (Jack) Lee (or Leigh) (1882–1959) on 2 May 1902.
 Lee was born in Tumut to a Chinese father and an Australian born mother, and became an illegal bookmaker and petty criminal.
 They separated in 1905 when Lee was imprisoned for assault and robbery.
 Following his trial, Kate Leigh was convicted of perjury and for being an accomplice to the assault, after being accused of lying under oath to protect her husband; her conviction was overturned on appeal.
 The marriage broke up soon after the trial, though they were not divorced until 1921.
-Kate anglicised her part-Asian surname from Lee to Leigh, and she was mostly known by that name for the rest of her life, regardless of future marriages.
+Kate anglicised her Chinese surname from Lee to Leigh, and she was mostly known by that name for the rest of her life, regardless of future marriages.
 Kate's daughter Eileen also used the name 'Leigh' until she married in 1920.

 Edward Barry

 Kate married for the second time on 26 September 1922, to a Western Australian-born musician Edward Joseph 'Teddy' Barry (1892–1948), a sly-grog dealer and small-time criminal.
 The marriage only lasted for a few years, after which she reverted to using her previous surname of 'Leigh'.
 Though long separated, he died in Kate's home at 2 Lansdowne Street, Surry Hills on 26 June 1948, and was buried at Botany Cemetery three days later.